CelestialFlight/Celestial/tests/README.md

 - make
 - sudo make install

-You might need to run this:
+You might need to run this if you get an error about shared libaries not being foundS:
 - sudo mv /usr/local/lib/libcmocka* /usr/lib

 ### Run Unit Tests  ###